Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ### Enable Light Pivot Toggle

 The add-on includes an `enable_light_pivot` boolean property to control the light pivot feature:
-- **When enabled** (default: `True`): Light rotation is applied to the pivot object during rendering.
+- **When enabled** (default: `True`): Light rotation is applied to the light pivot during rendering.
-- **When disabled**: Light rotation is ignored, even if a pivot object is configured.
+- **When disabled**: Light rotation is ignored, even if a light pivot is configured.
-- The pivot object selection field is only visible when `enable_light_pivot` is enabled.
+- The light pivot selection field is only visible when `enable_light_pivot` is enabled.

-This allows you to temporarily disable light rotation without removing the pivot object configuration.
+This allows you to temporarily disable light rotation without removing the light pivot configuration.

 ---

 ## Light Rotation

-Each camera in the add-on has a `light_rotation` property (Euler rotation XYZ) that controls how the pivot object is rotated for that specific camera angle.
+Each camera in the add-on has a `light_rotation` property (Euler rotation XYZ) that controls how the light pivot is rotated for that specific camera angle.

 ### Rotation Modes